-- Allows the comparison of EL to Eligible Provisions for Loan Loss to be made on a gross basis and any excess is then tax effected, whereas APRA require EL to be compared to Eligible Provisions for Loan Losses net of tax, and any excess to be taken as 50% Tier 1 deduction and a 50% Tier 2 deduction. - Has a more favourable treatment for investments in associates and insurance and funds management subsidiaries.
+- Does not require a deduction for accrued dividends (although APRA does give credit for expected shares to be issued under a dividend reinvestment plan). - Does not require a Tier 1 deduction for certain capitalised expenses and net deferred tax assets. - Allows the comparison of EL to Eligible Provisions for Loan Loss to be made on a gross basis and any excess is then tax effected, whereas APRA require EL to be compared to Eligible Provisions for Loan Losses net of tax, and any excess to be taken as 50% Tier 1 deduction and a 50% Tier 2 deduction. - Has a more favourable treatment for investments in associates and insurance and funds management subsidiaries.